proxmox/ceph/ceph/src/seastar/dpdk/doc/guides/prog_guide/cryptodev_lib.rst

 Asymmetric Crypto transforms (``rte_crypto_asym_xform``) are the mechanism used to specify the details of the asymmetric Crypto operation.
 Next pointer within xform allows transform to be chained together.
 Also it is important to note that the order in which the transforms are passed indicates the order of the chaining.
+Allocation of the xform structure is in the application domain.
+To allow future API extensions in a backwardly compatible manner, e.g. addition of a new parameter, the application should zero the full xform struct before populating it.

 Not all asymmetric crypto xforms are supported for chaining.
 Currently supported asymmetric crypto chaining is Diffie-Hellman private key generation followed by